krzemienski/awesome-from-stars/README.md

 * [jenkinsci/blueocean-plugin](https://github.com/jenkinsci/blueocean-plugin): Blue Ocean is a reboot of the Jenkins CI/CD User Experience
 * [IBM/BluePic](https://github.com/IBM/BluePic): WARNING: This repository is no longer maintained :warning: This repository will not be updated.
 The repository will be kept available in read-only mode.
 * [MobileNativeFoundation/bluepill](https://github.com/MobileNativeFoundation/bluepill): Bluepill is a reliable iOS testing tool that runs UI tests using multiple simulators on a single machine
+* [palantir/blueprint](https://github.com/palantir/blueprint): A React-based UI toolkit for the web
 * [zenangst/Blueprints](https://github.com/zenangst/Blueprints): :cyclone: Blueprints - A framework that is meant to make your life easier when working with collection view flow layouts.
 * [golang-community/bluewhale-web](https://github.com/golang-community/bluewhale-web): The bluewhale web management platform for docker.
 * [willowtreeapps/BlurredVideo-iOS](https://github.com/willowtreeapps/BlurredVideo-iOS): Applying a blur to a HTTP live stream